Byron Maxwell: 2011

-On July 29, 2011, the Seattle Seahawks signed Maxwell to a four-year, $2.15 million contract that included a signing bonus of $113,452.
+On July 29, 2011, the Seahawks signed Maxwell to a four-year, $2.15 million contract that included a signing bonus of $113,452.

 Throughout training camp, Maxwell competed to be a starting cornerback against Walter Thurmond, Richard Sherman, Kelly Jennings, Brandon Browner, and Kennard Cox.
 Head coach Pete Carroll named Maxwell the fifth cornerback on the depth chart to begin the regular season, behind Marcus Trufant, Brandon Browner, Walter Thurmond, and Richard Sherman.

 He made his professional regular season debut in the Seattle Seahawks' season-opening 33–17 loss at the San Francisco 49ers.
 Maxwell was inactive as a healthy scratch for five consecutive games (Week 2–7).
 On December 24, 2011, Maxwell recorded his first career tackle on wide receiver Kyle Williams, with teammate Michael Robinson during a 33-yard kick return in the third quarter of the Seahawks' 19–17 loss to the San Francisco 49ers.
 Maxwell finished his rookie season in 2011 with one tackle in nine games and zero starts.
 He was relegated to special teams throughout his rookie season.
-Pro Football Focus gave Maxwell an overall grade of 60.2 in 2011.

 2012

 During training camp in 2012, Maxwell competed for a roster spot as a backup cornerback against Ron Parker, Jeremy Lane, Phillip Adams, Roy Lewis, and Coye Francies.
 Head coach Pete Carroll named Maxwell the fifth cornerback on the depth chart to start the season, behind Richard Sherman, Brandon Browner, Marcus Trufant, and Jeremy Lane.

 Maxwell was inactive as a healthy scratch for six of the first nine regular season games in 2012.
 Maxwell earned minimal playing time on six of the last seven regular season games due to injuries to Marcus Trufant and Walter Thurmond.
 On December 9, 2012, he collected a season-high three solo tackles, deflected a pass, and forced a fumble during a 58–0 victory against the Arizona Cardinals in Week 14.
 He finished the 2012 season with 14 combined tackles (ten solo), four pass deflections, one forced fumble, and one fumble recovery in nine games and zero starts.
-Pro Football Focus gave Maxwell an overall grade of 78.9 in 2012.
 The Seattle Seahawks finished second in the NFC West with an 11–5 record and earned a wildcard berth.
 On January 6, 2013, Maxwell appeared in his first career playoff game as the Seahawks defeated the Washington Redskins 24–14.
 They were eliminated from the playoffs the following week after losing 30–28 at the Atlanta Falcons in the NFC Divisional Round.